pemellquist/skypunch/README.md

 * Notification specific parameters (email address and parameters)

-Installing Skypunch (For Dev and Ops)
+Installing Skypunch (for dev and ops)
 -------------------------------

 In order to run skypunch, you will need to install the code and prerequisite libraries.